Jython1415/alfred-archive-page/README.md

 ## Roadmap

 - [x] Add status updates for when the content is copied to the clipboard
+- [x] Add configurable logging to the workflow
 - [ ] Add meaningful updates for possible error codes
 - [ ] Change the default behavior to make it optional to pass in a URL (see Wayback When for how this would work)

 ### Improvements Under Consideration

-- [ ] Add configurable logging to the workflow
 - [ ] Switch to returning a URL instantly with the archiving being completed in the background (must be reliable)
+- [ ] Add different archive sites as a backup

 ## Acknowledgements